Editor’s note: Dates, times, and other relevant event information has been updated in this blog to accurately reflect

 How about two days?

-For the second year, the Monte Sano Art Festival is now two days, September 16 and 17!
+Enjoy the Monte Sano Art Festival September 15 and 16!
 The festival, organized by Arts Huntsville and a team of volunteers and held at Monte Sano State Park, brings together jury-selected artists from around the Southeast.